 I'll be sharing the soup on Thursday so be sure to pick up some avocados when you're at the market, whip up a batch of this salsa and you'll be all set.

 WANT TO SEE MORE DELICIOUS RECIPES FROM THE CAFÉ?
 SIGN UP FOR OUR EMAIL SUBSCRIPTION.
 THAT WAY, YOU’LL NEVER MISS A POST.

 Kind of like a grown-up guacamole.
-Loaded with delicious fresh flavor and texture, the fabulous avocados really shine!
+This Best Avocado Salsa is loaded with delicious fresh flavor and texture, the fabulous avocados really shine!

 - 3 tablespoons fresh lime juice